)}

 Anti-pattern 1: Picking based on brand recognition over delivery model fit

-A founder reads a list of “top vendors”, recognizes 2 enterprise names (TCS, Deloitte), and assumes brand recognition equals deliverable quality for their use case.
-The Series A SaaS founder ends up with a quote 3 to 5x what a boutique founder-led firm would charge for equivalent scope, gets assigned a junior tester behind multiple handoffs, and receives a boilerplate report that satisfies the procurement checkbox but produces shallow findings.
+A founder reads a list of “top vendors”, recognizes two enterprise names, and assumes brand recognition equals delivery-model fit for their use case.
+What they buy is an engagement model built for multi-scope programmes applied to a one-app scope, at enterprise pricing, with a commercial contact they will speak to more often than the tester.
+That is the right product for a different buyer.
 The fix: pick on delivery model fit (boutique founder-led for hands-on accountability, PTaaS for dashboard-driven recurring cadence, enterprise for regulated empanelment requirements), not on brand recognition.

 Anti-pattern 2: Buying the cheapest quote without verifying audit acceptance